jacoborous/nytimes-web2pdf/https/www.nytimes.com.html.md

 <div class="css-8oysku e18972d71">

-Opinion columnists on the rise of authoritarianism.
+Anne Applebaum on the “seductive lure of authoritarianism.”

 </div>